ChrisLisbon/TorchCNNBuilder/README.md

 ---
 We try to maintain good practices of readable open source code.
 Therefore, if you want to participate in the development and open your pool request, pay attention to the following points:
 - Every push is checked by the flake8 job.
 It will show you PEP8 errors or possible code improvements.
-- Use a linter script for the framework dir after your code:
+- Use this linter script after your code:
 ```bash
 bash lint_and_check.sh
 ````
+*You can mark function docstrings using `#noqa`, in order for flake8 not to pay attention to them.*